Step-by-Step Flow of API Calls

 - if multi-room reservations are supported: 1 night / two rooms / triple occupancy

 - Certification Confirmation: Once you have completed the steps listed above, you will become a certified partner.
-You will receive instructions on how to download marketing materials and PR templates to promote your certification status to hotel partners.

 Further information can be found here: FAQs for Connectivity Partners